Health insurance for over 50s

 How much is health insurance for over 50s in Australia?

-Your health insurance premium will change depending on a range of factors, particularly what and how much your policy covers.
+Your health insurance premium will change depending on a range of factors, particularly who and what your policy covers.
+Having more services covered can mean a higher premium, as can having more people on your policy.
 So, someone who opts for a family policy with lots of extras and gold hospital cover will likely pay more than someone who just wants extras cover for themselves and their teeth.

 Frequently asked questions